samirsahoo007/system-design-primer/solutions/system_design/api_rate_limiter/README.md

     - The leaky bucket is normally implemented using a background process that simulates a leak.
 It looks for any active buckets that need to be drained, and drains each one in turn.
 The naive leaky bucket’s greatest weakness is its “drip” process.
 If it goes offline or gets to a capacity limit where it can’t drip all the buckets that need to be dripped, then new incoming requests might be limited incorrectly.
 There are a number of strategies to help avoid this danger, but if we could build an algorithm without a drip, it would be fundamentally more stable.

 ### Fixed window
+In a fixed window algorithm, a window size of n seconds (typically using human-friendly values, such as 60 or 3600 seconds) is used to track the rate.
+Each incoming request increments the counter for the window.
+If the counter exceeds a threshold, the request is discarded.
+The windows are typically defined by the floor of the current timestamp, so 12:00:03 with a 60 second window length, would be in the 12:00:00 window.

 * Steps
     1. A window of size N is used to track the requests.
     2. Each request increments the counter for the window.
     3. If the counter exceeds a threshold, the request is discarded.
 * Pros